DhakalRupesh/Zippy_app/Readme.md

-#Title
-Zippy - A courier system
+# Zippy - A courier system

-#Introduction
+# Introduction
 The basic purpose of the application is to provide the service of courier where user will be able to post the request for the dilevery and any of the interested people can accept the dilevery request after entering the details of the vehicle

-#Features
+# Features
 -User Authorization - login/ signup
 -shared preference that keeps user logged In
 -facility of posting the dilevery request